bocchi-the-dev/Tsukika/src/outskirts/addon-modules/README.md

 # Licensing

-Some files in this directory does **not** fall under the GPL v3 license.
+Some files in the following directory / directories does **not** fall under the GPL v3 license.